rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             migrate_data = self.compute_rpcapi.pre_live_migration(instance, block_migration, disk, dest, migrate_data)
 {% endhighlight %}

+#### Exploration 32

-A case here where XenAPI actually doesn't implment this work and just passes the check, relying on this to be done later.
+This is a case where XenAPI actually doesn't implement this work, but it just passes the check, relying on this to be done later.

 *nova.virt.xenapi.driver* ->
 {% highlight python %}